What are the best beaches in Fort Myers, Cape Coral, and Sanibel?

 Big Carlos Pass Beach

 There isn’t much formal info on Big Carlos Pass Beach.
-However, it has parking and port-a-potties that are maintained by local municipalities.
+That’s a shame because it’s a great beach and certainly one of the best beaches in Fort Myers.
+It has pull-off parking and port-a-potties that are maintained by local municipalities.

 Things to know when visiting Big Carlos Pass Beach.